infocoach-org/SQLix/SYNTAX.md

 Notes:
 - contraint names will be ignored and not saved in any metadata
 - column or constaint declarations have to be seperated by line
+- primary key (single or multiple columns) can never be null
+- auto increment is not currently supported but might be in the future

 ### Inserting columns